 Back to top

-Q: Do briquettes require hashgachah?
-How about cooking planks, wood chips, grilling paper and other wood items used in a barbecue?
+Q. Do briquettes require hashgacha?
+How about cooking planks, wood chips, and other wood items used in a barbecue?
 Does it make a difference if they have a specific flavor like apple, cherry, or hickory?